yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

       item, variableValues, itemPath, subsequentPayloads, parentRecord)}.
     - Append any encountered field errors to {errors}.
     - Increment {index}.
-    - Call {ExecuteStreamField(label, iterator, index, fields, innerType, path, streamRecord, variableValues, subsequentPayloads)}.
+    - Call {ExecuteStreamField(iterator, index, fields, innerType, path, streamRecord, variableValues, subsequentPayloads)}.
     - If a field error was raised, causing a {null} to be propagated to {data}, and {innerType} is a Non-Nullable type: